2004 Volkswagen Golf R32

 For various reasons I had to return to Melbourne.
 While waiting on my Vic Roads appointment I did a quick trip down the Great Ocean Road and stayed at Lorne for a couple of night.
 Not to play favourites, I also went down to Portsea and Sorrento for a night.

 Finally the car had Victorian registration and I could start the trip north in early March 2018.
 Basically the idea was to follow the coastline.
 First night at Lakes Entrance.

 The initial plan was to get maybe as far north as Port Douglas.
 Well aware this is a long way.
 By the time I made it to the Gold Coast I was ready for a break.
 Five weeks there followed by four weeks on the Sunshine Coast was a welcome change from the night or two in most locations.

 That had me through until late June.
 I'm fortunate enough to have a great mate on the Sunshine Coast and he offered to look after the car for me.
 I headed back to the US to deal with a few things.
 The intention being to return early 2019 to finish the second half of the trip.

-In the interim, I will post up a few photos from the trip and you can follow my adventures.
-It you are really interested then you can also follow my road trip adventures in other cars on Instagram at @detourright.
+I've put up a few photos here and you can see more on Instagram along with my other road trips.
+Head over to @detourright.
 I have done a few trips in the US in even more inappropriate cars...